sushantgwr87/Audiophile/README.md

 It is made using React.JS and all designing is done by Vanila CSS.

 ### Backend
+#### Important Update December : The hosting of server is shifted from Heroku to [Render](https://render.com/) as Heroku stopped free hosting since November.
 It is made using Node.Js and Express.Js which in turn is connected to cloud database of MongoDb.

 ### Database